Bronze cover: What is covered by the third-highest tier of hospital insurance policies?

 What does the Bronze hospital tier cover?

-If you're not after comprehensive cover and only want cover for the basics, a Bronze policy might be right for you as it offers about 48% of what's covered by a Gold policy and roughly 70% of the minimum requirements for the Silver tier.
-As a minimum, a Bronze tier hospital policy will include:
+If you're not after comprehensive cover and only want cover for the basics, a Bronze policy might be right for you as it offers about 48% of the treatment categories covered by a Gold policy and roughly 70% of the treatment categories for the Silver tier.
+At a minimum, a Bronze tier hospital policy includes:

 - Bone, joint and muscle